arminc/arminc.github.io/_posts/2011-09-06-java-7-this-is-it.md

   </tr>
 </table>

 Time does not tell the whole story but looking at the time frame of five years it took to release Java 7 and the feature/improvement list it makes me say “This is it?”
-Sure Java 6 has been updated a lot but still it doesn&#8217;t fit.
+Sure Java 6 has been updated a lot but still it doesn't fit.
 We all talk about Agile, iterative development and try to convince people how it improves software but when we need to improve a programming language we throw everything over board.
 But not all is lost, if you look at the table you can see that Java 8 is scheduled for 2012.
 So let me be optimistic and believe that this was just a hick up in the Java improvement process.

 I am looking forward to Java 8.